• Skip to primary navigation

 Vegan tikka masala ingredients laid out on a table

-• Tomatoes – I used canned diced tomatoes for this recipe.
-You can also use crushed tomatoes or fresh tomatoes
+• Tomatoes - I used canned diced tomatoes for this recipe.
+You can also use crushed tomatoes, fresh tomatoes, or tomato paste.
+For a smoother creamy sauce, I like to blend the tomatoes.

-• Cumin seeds – These are different from cumin powder.
-You can usually find these in Indian grocery stores, or you can order them online as well.
-If you cook a lot of Indian food, it’s good to have these on hand because they’re in almost every recipe.
+• Cumin seeds - These are different from cumin powder.
+You can usually find these in Indian grocery stores, or you can order cumin seeds online as well.
+If you cook a lot of Indian food, it's good to have these on hand because they're in almost every recipe.

 • Cilantro – This is to top off the dish with at the end.
 It adds a nice, bright flavor and color.